 Tor is a free software program that allows users to communicate anonymously.
 The name, Tor is an acronym that has been derived from the original name of the software project, which was The Onion Router.
 This software directs all Internet traffic and usage through a free volunteer network that exists worldwide, and has over six thousand relays to hide ip and location of the user; and hide Internet usage from individuals and authorities that are in charge of carrying out traffic analysis or network surveillance.

-Due to highly anonymous nature of Tor, it is also used by various illegal purposes.
+Due to the highly anonymous nature of Tor, it is also used for various illegal purposes.
 For example, people may try to use Tor in order to gain access to secretive or censored information.
 It may also be used to rally political support against the governing political body.
-Furthermore, it may also be used to circumvent laws and regulations against the criticism of the heads of states.
+Furthermore, it may also be used to circumvent laws and regulations against the criticism of the heads of state.

 Tor works mainly through multi-layered encryption, which is why the onion metaphor is used.
 This ensures the right kind of forward secrecy between all the relays, which provides the required privacy and anonymity to the users.

 This software program does not protect the monitoring of Internet traffic at the Tor network boundaries, which is where all the traffic enters and exits the network.
-Similarly, it does not prevent traffic confirmation although it does help in providing the protection from the traffic analysis.
+Similarly, it does not prevent traffic confirmation although it does help in providing protection from the traffic analysis.

 Those using Tor can expect to see autonomous system eavesdropping.
 This happens when there is an autonomous system on both the path segments, that is, from the client to the entry relay, as well as from the exit relay to the destination.
 This can correlate the traffic on both the exit and entry segments of this path, which means that, potentially, the destination to which the client tried to communicate with may be inferred.